LaikaStudios/LaSh/doc/README.md

 ### Layering Multiple Materials

 The [`katana/project/Layers.katana`](../katana/project/) file uses the supplied [LashLayers](#lashlayers) macro to layer up to six LaSh Materials.
-Three are layered here, but the scene contains two others so you can easily experiment with the layering functionality.
+Three are pre-layered in the example scene, but it contains two others so you can easily experiment with the layering functionality.

 ![Layers](media/Layering.png)
 ![Layers](media/Layers.png)